 Samusky breed was created by crossing Samoyed and Siberian Husky.
 This mix is very popular in the USA, Canada, Great Britain… It is said to be a very good-natured, sweet, and loving dog.
 It is not known for being aggressive, but it may bark a lot.
-The samusky will get used to the owner’s habits in a matter of weeks – sometimes days!
+The samusky cross will get used to the owner’s habits in a matter of weeks – sometimes days!
 This crossbreed can be hard to train because it has its own mind.
 However, with the right training methods, you should have no problems with that.

 Samoyeds are active dogs that require daily walks or other forms of physical exercise.
-They love playing outdoors too so if you live in an apartment, make sure your Samoyed Husky mix dog gets enough attention during trips to the local park!
+They love playing outdoors too so if you live in an apartment, make sure your (Samusky) Samoyed Husky mix dog gets enough attention during trips to the local park!
 If you don’t give them enough mental stimulation then they might start damaging furniture around the house which will cost.

-Samusky (Samoyed Husky mix) appearance
+Samusky (Samoyed Siberian Husky Mix) appearance

 Samoyeds are considered to be ‘Spitz-type’ dogs, which means they’ve got foxy faces and thick fur.
 They’re usually white in color with darker colored markings on the face.
 However, it’s important to note that you can’t always tell what their ancestry is by looking at them – this is especially true if they were born from two different breeds.
 If you’re considering adopting these types of ‘designer dogs’, then it’s likely that your pet will have characteristics from both parents depending on which traits they inherit!

 It is likely that your Samusky will be white in color – this is usually an indication that both of their parents are purebreds too.
 They can have different colored markings on their faces, though they may not inherit all the same eye colors as either of their parents (brindle patches for example).
-They will also often have a curly tail, which looks very becoming on this type of dog!
+This cross will also often have a curly tail, which looks very becoming on this type of dog!